ibalampanis/sustainable-living/guide.md

 ### Optimise your white goods

 - **U Switch**, an independent energy comparison service, suggests that the cost of running your fridge and freezer makes up approximately 7% of your total energy bill, as they are among the few household devices that are constantly on.
 To save energy, **U Switch** recommends replacing your fridge and/or freezer if it is over a decade old, even if it is still functioning.
 The cost of a new model will be offset by energy savings over time.
 Additionally, it is important to maintain your fridge's temperature at 5°C or below (most are kept at around 7°C, which causes food to spoil sooner), and ensure there is a 10cm gap behind it to allow heat to escape.
-Finally, check that the seal is strong, as if it cannot hold a piece of paper when closed, it may be allowing warm air to enter, forcing it to work harder.
+Finally, check that the seal is strong, as if it cannot hold a piece of paper when closed, it may be allowing warm air to enter, forcing it to work harder.<sup>2</sup>

 <h1 align="center">
 	<img height="200"  width="200" src="media/optimize.png" alt="">
 <h4 align="right">

 [Image source](https://www.flaticon.com/free-icon/development_2629663?term=optimize&page=1&position=27&origin=search&related_id=2629663)

 </h4>

 </h1>

 ### Go smart

 - Try having smart home gadgets, like [programmable thermostat](https://www.energy.gov/energysaver/programmable-thermostats), leds or smart switches.
-This way you can control exaclty when you use anything in your home and monitor how much do you use it.
+  This way you can control exactly when you use anything in your home and monitor how much do you use it.

 <h1 align="center">
 	<img height="200"  width="200" src="media/eco.png" alt="">